"How's my driving?" sign

 A "how's my driving" sign (or "how is my driving" or similar) is a decal posted or painted on a back of a fleet vehicle or other vehicle operated by an employee driver.
 The phone number, website address, and other identifying information are typically included on the sticker so that members of the public can call and report on the actions of the driver of the vehicle.
 Depending on the company, the phone number or website is monitored by the vehicle's owner or by a third-party company.

-Similar programs have also been implemented for vehicles driven by teenagers in hopes of improving the safety of teenage drivers and with drunk drivers.
+Similar programs have also been implemented for vehicles driven by teenagers and drunk drivers in hopes of improving the safety of both groups while driving.
 Use of "How's My Driving" regimes for systems other than traffic have been discussed, also in relation to eBay and Wikipedia.

 The purpose of the decal is to increase traffic safety, as those who know they are driving a vehicle with a decal would want to drive more safely to not draw complaints.